sarsamurmu/reboost/README.md

 Reboost's content server is basically static, it just serves the file.
 If you want to use any other server (like browser-sync or your own http server) you can do that, you've to just serve the generated scripts which are in your output directory.
 Reboost will handle the rest.

-## What's the difference?
+## Features
-- No bundling
+- No bundling.
+So the server start time is fast.
-- Transforms only the file which is requested or changed
+- Transforms only the file which is requested or changed.
-- Caches transformed files, so it can serve fast if the file hasn't changed
+- Caches transformed files, so it can serve fast if the file hasn't changed.
+- Support for source maps for better debugging.

 ## How it works?
 1. Reboost starts a proxy server